aniquetahir/JORA/README.md

 ## Contributing
 There are several places where contributions would be appreciated.
 - Integration of Gemma models
-- Need to test `setup.py`/`requirements.txt` for easy installation.
 - Docker container (nvidia-docker)
 - JAX MPI for multi-node setups.
 Currently works with single-node multi-gpu setup.